Once Upon a Time,

 I had no idea what I meant.
 I had not been consciously "thinking" about opening a "princess company."
 I went home and made a little website called "Magic Princess."
 It cost $12.

-Just one girl, with a closet of costumes, doing something silly.
+One girl, one closet of costumes, trying something silly.

 The company grew.
 In the first 9 years, I trained over 150 cast members.
 Here is the very first person I ever hired.
+Photo shoot on the porch.
 Still love you Erin!

 The little binder that could.

 Splenderous nonsense continued.
 We had a sleepover staff party once where all 14 of us were Snow White all night long.
-We had another staff party that was a sleepover inside a carnival rides storage warehouse where we rode creepy-awesome rides all night and took over the security office's security screens to watch "The Little Mermaid" and all sing along.
-We had another staff party in a tiny teahouse (that didn't know what hit it) where all 20 of us were different versions of Alice in Wonderland at the same time.
+We had another staff party that was a sleepover inside a carnival rides' storage warehouse where we rode creepy-awesome rides all night and took over the security office's security tv screens to watch "The Little Mermaid" and all sing along and cry.
+We had another staff party in a tiny teahouse (that didn't know what hit it) where 20 of us were different versions of Alice in Wonderland at the same time.
+Alice in black and white.
+Alice fifty years later.
+The invitations were rude.
+The front said, "Alice!
+You're ALREADY LATE!"

 Here is a fun photo from the old days when I took our photos with real film in a camera that I would put on self-timer and then run frantically and get in front of and attempt to act casual.
 Yes.
 That's how I got this so-chill photo.
 Back then customers would call me on this huge landline telephone:

-On the sidelines I have always been an industrious bumble-bee of an artist.
+On the sidelines I was always an industrious artist bumble-bee.
 I'm a painter and was honored to paint the full-room mural in "Alice's Reading Library" at Children's Fairyland.
-I painted it so the bookcases are trees where the books are "growing."
+Go see it.
+I painted the bookcases like "trees" where the books are "growing."

-I took a huge breath, lost a good amount of sleep, gave my lovely staff notice, and downsized back to the way it was in the very beginning: Just one girl, doing one party at a time.
+I took a huge breath, lost a good amount of sleep, gave my lovely staff notice, and downsized back to the way it was in the very beginning: One girl, doing one party at a time.
 Viola!
-And life got wonderful again.
+Life got wonderful again.
 And hopefully your parties got even better.

-I have personally been to around 3,000 parties and counting.
+I have personally been to around 3,500 parties and counting as of 2017.

 Between princess shows inside of Children's Fairyland I was invited (!) to sit backstage in the oldest puppet theater in the U.S. and watch master marionette puppeteers in action.
-I have taken an order from a grandmother in France to surprise her granddaughter on her first day of kindergarten.
+I have taken an order from a grandmother in France to surprise her granddaughter on her first day of kindergarten...as a frog!
+Family joke I still don't get.
 I got to meet the editor of Harry Potter, twice!
-At one point (honestly, when the whole thing was getting TOO BIG to do well), my little Oakland apartment happened to be next door to a giant historic mansion so Magic Princess got a tiny office in this "Castle."
+At one point (honestly, when the whole thing was getting TOO BIG to do well), my little Oakland apartment happened to be next door to a giant historic mansion so Magic Princess got a tiny office in this historic mansion "Castle."
 This is the pink room where we did training:

 My incredulous adventure went on...A notorious huge Bay Area mothers' group asked me to write a summary of party tips I've learned at 3,000 events, in one article.
-When I was lucky enough to travel to some profoundly poor countries, even though we didn't share a language, I performed magic tricks for some kids who really needed it.
-Three times reality TV producers have wanted to make a reality show about my zany life (I worry about them making my customers or me look bad, as reality TV loves to do...so not worth it, still fun to know).
+When I was lucky enough to travel to some profoundly poor countries, even though we didn't share a language, I performed magic tricks for some kids who felt like they needed it.
+Three times reality TV producers have wanted to follow me around with cameras to make a reality show about my zany princess-by-day, wanna-be-rockstar-by-night life.
+Alas, I worry about them making my awesome, sweet customers look like mom-zillas, as reality TV loves to do...so not worth it, still fun to know.

 I was just Tinkerbell in a huge casino (huh?).
-I was just Elsa standing on actual snow they'd trucked in to San Francisco somehow.
-I have been a fairy riding in a helicopter to land at the airplane musuem for Easter.
-I have birthed 50,000 balloon dogs, to the point now that I can twist them behind my back to entertain adults.
+I was just Elsa standing on actual snow they'd trucked onto a bank's sidewalk in San Francisco somehow.
+I have been a fairy riding in a helicopter to land at the airplane museum for Easter.
+I have birthed 50,000 balloon dogs.
+I can actually twist a balloon dog in 15 seconds behind my back to entertain adults.
 I have painted 10,000 small faces.

 I have had strange whimsical conversations with about 70,000 specific, individual, unique children who educated me into imagination.

-Here is a photo from this current era of my life, actually, from yesterday:
+Here is a photo from this current era of my life, actually, from yesterday.
+Um, in my kitchen...I mean, castle:

-And here a photo from this weekend with my main sidekick, "The Jen," because, well, we've been through a lot and I love her:
+And here's a photo from this weekend where we were hired by American Express (huh?) to promote a mall event...With my main sidekick, "The Jen," who was there through the whole giant-company-turns-small-again adventure...Because, well, we've been through a lot and I love her:

 Yours in Magic,